 The property was furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors.
 Internal cupboards were generally filled with storage items.
+The rear bedroom was full of possessions which restricted our inspection to the walls and windows.
 Windows and external doors were not all fully opened or tested.
-Where walls are lined internally, for example with plasterboard, tiling or timber, the structure behind the lining could not be tested with an electronic moisture meter.